 Neglecting onboarding requirements

 It is possible that companies overlook regulations that dictate how and when international employees must be registered with the government as they work to get their new employees prepared and set up for success.
-Onboarding international talent will require employers to plan for special circumstances that could suit each unique job profile and location where the employee will be operating.
+Onboarding international talent will require employers to plan for special circumstances that could suit each unique remote jobs profile and location where the employee will be operating.

 When entering a new market, companies usually hire remote talent quickly, especially when a new business opportunity presents itself.
 But creating a compliant employee agreement or contract requires detailed attention to local laws.

-Aside from the differences in identifying employee classifications that could put employers at risk, there are also a variety of different financial and tax laws to navigate when hiring remote employees in other countries.
+Aside from the differences in identifying employee classifications that could put employers at risk, there are also a variety of different financial and tax laws to navigate when hiring employees in other countries.

 When a remote employee isn’t located in the same country as the rest of the company, employers should never assume they can add them directly to the payroll.